 Similar Horror Novels: Ben, In the World, The Girl With All the Gifts, and Rosemary's Baby

 Okay, so, horror novels are great and all, but we also love the way short scary stories can cut straight to the point.
 When you find yourself in that position, pick up this metafictional book, which is the perfect blend of the two forms; you can read it as a collection of scary short stories or as a cohesive novel.
-It follows a group of storytellers on a writer's retreat, each section being a scary story told to us by one of the characters.
-Each one is marvelously twisted, as to be expected from anything by Chuck Palahniuk.
+It follows a group of storytellers on a writer's retreat, each section being a scary story narrated by one of the characters.
+Each story is marvelously twisted, as to be expected from anything by Chuck Palahniuk.

 Thrill Teaser: "People need a monster they can believe in.
 A true and horrible enemy.
 A demon to define themselves against.
 Otherwise, it's just us versus us."